cpwood/Pico-Go-Web/content/docs/start/quick.md

 * Mac - `x64` (Intel) or `arm64` (Silicon)
 * Linux - `x64` or `arm64`

-Pico-Go also needs Node.js to be installed (**in addition** to the version of Node that ships with VS Code).
+Pico-Go needs Node.js to be installed (**in addition** to the version of Node that ships with VS Code).
 Download and install [Node.js](https://nodejs.org/) for your platform.

+Pico-Go also needs Python to be installed.
+Download and install [Python](https://www.python.org/downloads/) for your platform too.

 ## Installing the extension